dotnet/csharplang/proposals/semi-auto-properties.md

 ## Open LDM questions

+### Mixing auto and full accessors

-1. Should it be disallowed to pair a manually implemented accessor with an automatically implemented accessor?
+Should it be disallowed to pair a manually implemented accessor with an automatically implemented accessor?
 An original guiding principle for the design was that, in places where `get; set;` defines an auto property, `get;` is now considered syntax sugar for `get => field;` and `set;` is now short for `set => field = value;`.
 This allowance was encoded in the original name for the feature, "semi-auto properties," where half the property would be automatically implemented and the other half would not be automatically implemented.

    The typical INotifyPropertyChanged use case would be: